 Implementation begins with defining your ideal client profile within the platform’s filters.
 Set up automated alerts for new prospects matching your criteria, and integrate the system with your CRM for seamless lead management.
 Most successful advisors using these platforms report a 40% reduction in time spent on initial prospect research while maintaining higher-quality lead pipelines.

-Unified Portfolio Management and Financial Planning Platforms
+Unified Portfolio Management and the Centralized Wealth Management Dashboard

 Modern financial advisory requires seamless integration between portfolio management, financial planning, and client communication.
 Fragmented systems create inefficiencies and increase the risk of errors that can damage client relationships.
+A centralized wealth management dashboard pulls portfolios, planning, and reporting into one view — increasingly the default expectation for advisor platforms at banks and regional and private banks.

 Orion Wealth Management Solutions has emerged as a leading unified platform for financial professionals.
 The platform is releasing new AI assistants in 2026 for automated reporting, natural language data queries, and executive dashboard creation, streamlining operations for over 6,500 affiliated financial professionals.